 A lawyer evaluating a possible contingency fee will make an educated guess about how complicated the case will be and how much time it will take.
 Lawyers are most likely to take matters on contingency if they think that the expected recoveries are significant enough to make it worth their while.

-Once you find an attorney who will take a case on a contingency basis, ask questions.
+Once you find an attorney willing to take a case on a contingency basis, ask questions.
 Not only is it essential to be confident in the lawyer’s expertise, but it's also good practice to inquire about:

-Keep in mind that it isn’t ethical for an attorney to change the fee agreement unilaterally.
+Keep in mind that it isn’t ethical for an attorney to change the fee agreement unilaterally (without your consent).
 Also, a client should be advised to seek counsel from an independent attorney before agreeing to any changes to be sure that the amendment is in the client’s best interests.